Estate and Trust Planning

 Statistics show that there is a 50% chance that new marriages in the United States will end in divorce.
 In 2013, 40% of marriages included at least one previously married spouse.
 As a result, a tremendous number of “blended families” exist today.
 Blended families are defined as families that include children from the previous marriage or relationship of one spouse, or both.
 Estate planning for blended families can be complex.
 A frequent concern is that children of a prior relationship not be disinherited after one spouse dies.
 Discussing these sensitive issues is not easy, but the peace of mind that comes from developing a thoughtful plan with proper titling and restrictions to protect all family members is worth the effort.

 In the landmark case of United States v.
 Windsor (in 2013), the United States Supreme Court ruled that prohibiting same-sex couples from marrying violated the Due Process Clause of the Fifth Amendment of the United States Constitution.
 While married, same-sex couples are now entitled to privileges previously only extended to married, opposite-sex couples, it is critical that they, as all married couples, engage in thorough estate planning to ensure their specific objectives are met.

 Special Needs Planning

-For many of us, our pet animals are as much a part of our family as its human members.
-Their presence in our daily routine is as significant for us as our love, care and provision is to their well-being.
-We need to provide for them, not only while we are well and capable, but when we are no longer able to meet their needs ourselves – during our disability and after our death.
+For many, pets are as much a part of the family as its human members.
+Their presence in our daily routine is as significant for us as our love and care is to their well-being.
+We need to provide for them, not only when we are well and capable, but when we are no longer able to meet their needs ourselves – during our disability and after our death.
 After all, they depend on us completely.
 Pet Trusts are an excellent way to provide such care.

 Vacation Home Succession Planning